 Imma Oliveras, botAnique et Modélisation de l’Architecture des Plantes et des végétations, Institut de Recherche pour le Développement, France

-Quantify, monitor and evaluate the impact of Integrated Fire Management (IFM) on carbon dynamics, biodiversity and cultural ecosystem services in different tropical and subtropical regions with altered fire regimes under IFM.
+Quantify, monitor, and evaluate the impact of Integrated Fire Management (IFM) on carbon dynamics, biodiversity and cultural ecosystem services in different tropical and subtropical regions with altered fire regimes.

 More information about each study hub here.